YounesCodes/offline-word-to-pdf/README.md

 Runs on your machine, so no data is sent to any third party.

+Made with Google Antigravity

 ## Requirements

 - Python 3.7+
-- Microsoft Word installed (uses Word's native conversion engine for best quality)
+- Microsoft Word installed (the tool uses Word's native conversion engine for best quality)

 ## Installation